 Buying journeys are no longer linear.
 In fact, they are more like “journeys” these days with lots of “touchpoints” (i.e. site visits, form fills, social media interactions) as well as random distractions and interruptions.

 If you were to visualize a buyer’s journey, here’s a great illustration from Gartner:

-While the discovery phase (when your target customers are still researching their options) may often be out of your control, is there a way to shorten your site visitors’ buying journeys once they land on one of your pages?
+While the discovery phase (when your target customers are still researching their options) may often be out of your control (Google is much more than rankings now and you cannot control all of those sections that impact buying decisions), is there a way to shorten your site visitors’ buying journeys once they land on one of your pages?

 It’s a huge task and consists of many pieces — none of which is a magic bullet.
 Here’s an overview of some of the more effective tactics to get more of your site users to complete their journey on your site instead of leaving to continue it elsewhere.

 1. First Things First: Load Time and User Experience